phylo42/IPK/docs/source/usage.rst

 Phylo-k-mers are applied for phylogenies inferred from either short genetic markers common in metabarcoding (such as 16S and others) or short viral genomes.
-Therefore, we do not know how phylo-k-mers in general and :program:`XPAS` in particular will work with data representing much longer sequences, e.g., hundreds of kilobases.
+Therefore, we do not know how phylo-k-mers in general and :program:`IPK` in particular will work with data representing much longer sequences, e.g., hundreds of kilobases.

 :option:`-r` or :option:`--refalign` define the path to the reference sequences.
 Your reference sequences should be aligned